ImageMagick/Usage-Markdown/basics/index.md

 Setting Options are command line options that only save information, that will be used later by other 'image operators'.
 That is they do not do anything, except set some value, to be used later.
 Many of the options have both a '`-`' and a '`+`' style.
 The latter is generally used to turn off the setting, or reset it to its normal default state.
 This allow you remove the effect of a setting quickly and simply.

-For example "`+gravity`" will return the gravity setting to the initial 'gravity none' state.
+For example, "`+gravity`" will return the gravity setting to the initial 'gravity none' state.
 Settings can be further divided into a number of sub-categories...

 #### Operator Settings {#option_ops}

 Operator Settings which control how later operators function.
 They set the colors, and fonts that may be used by an operator, control placement of images and text, the lookup of color from source images, control the method of processing by some of the more complex operators, etc., etc., etc..

 ~~~{.skip}
      -dither -gravity -fill -background